opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Blurs along radial lines whose origin is the set Center, defined by horizontal (X) and vertical (Y) coordinates, starting from an unaffected inner area defined by the Radius.

-.. note:: The center and the radius can be also set by using a point and a circle gadget with a handle in the work area (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ); the center can be set in the FX Settings preview as well.
+.. note:: The center and the radius can be also set by using a point and a circle gadget with a handle in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ); the center can be set in the FX Settings preview as well.

 .. _spin_blur: